 Traditional Residence Halls (Belk, Simons, Mixon, Dunn, and Parker), Jenkins Center, the Hawks Nest and Reed Hall have a propped door alarm feature.
-This feature allows the community to be aware of when

-"Public safety is everyone's responsibility and must be viewed as a joint effort for our programs to be successful."
-Chief Burke the door is left open for anyone to access.
+This feature allows the community to be aware of when the door is left open for anyone to access.
 In traditional residence halls, any exterior door, that gains immediate access to student housing, that is propped open longer than 30 seconds sets a local door siren off.
 The alert sounds to let residents know that someone has propped the door open and they should go and close it.
 The siren will remain activated until the door is shut.
 The only time this feature is cut off is during move in days.
 The prop alarm feature is available and active at the Jenkins Center.
 The Hawks Nest and Reed Hall doors are unlocked automatically, based on opened hours, through our Blackboard door access system.
 During operating hours, these doors will not activate the prop alarm feature.